Jak-3-Modifer/Jak-3-ReBalanced/README.md

 -Arc Welder does 1 damage per ammo use

--Light Jak Melee/Shield deals damage to Eco Creatures and Dark Bipedals
+*Light Jak Melee/Shield deals damage to Eco Creatures and Dark Bipedals

--Light Eco pickups give less
+*Light Eco pickups give less

 *Missions that encourage the use of Light Freeze

--Arenas have different challenges; Timed, no damage or no all ammo depletion
+~Arenas have different challenges; Timed, no damage or no all ammo depletion

--Kangarats are faster if on lizard
+~Kangarats are faster if on lizard

--Catch Lizards now used the Tough Puppy instead
+~Catch Lizards now used the Tough Puppy instead

--Artifact race timer is tighter
+~Artifact race timer is tighter

--During the chase marauder sequence, the bridges have been removed
+~During the chase marauder sequence, the bridges have been removed

--Dune Hopper now has a burst fire
+:Dune Hopper now has a burst fire

--Dune Hopper now has a custom purchasable secret
+:Dune Hopper now has a custom purchasable secret

--Vehicles TTK has been altered
+:Vehicles TTK has been altered

--Gila Stomper is heavier
+:Gila Stomper is heavier

--Costs of gun upgrades increased
+|Costs of gun upgrades increased

--Costs of side missions increased
+|Costs of side missions increased

--New custom orbs (more in the future)
+|New custom orbs (more in the future)

--New secrets (more in the future)
+|New secrets (more in the future)

--One Custom side mission
+|One Custom side mission

--Eco Creatures take no damage from the Morph Gun or Dark Jak Combos
+]Eco Creatures take no damage from the Morph Gun or Dark Jak Combos

--Dark Satellite Mini Boss is faster, player now needs to be in the laser radius to move on to the next phase
+]Dark Satellite Mini Boss is faster, player now needs to be in the laser radius to move on to the next phase

--Metal Head Beasts are faster and turn more frequently; increase per death.
+]Metal Head Beasts are faster and turn more frequently; increase per death.
 Player now gains 1 gem per kill

--Precursor Robot Boss is faster with a new stage in the fight
+]Precursor Robot Boss is faster with a new stage in the fight

--Robot enemies deal damage if caught in their explosive death
+]Robot enemies deal damage if caught in their explosive death

--Marauder vehicles deal damage if caught in their explosive death
+]Marauder vehicles deal damage if caught in their explosive death

--Flamer enemies are altered
+]Flamer enemies are altered